latentghost/DBMS_Project/README.md

-## (name goes here)
+## Shoppable

-*Welcome to “”!!*
+*Welcome to “Shoppable”!!*

-*(name) is an online retail store that allows users to buy and sell latest products online.
+*Shoppable is an online retail store that allows users to buy and sell latest products online.
 Explore a vast variety of products, and get high quality products at extremely low prices delivered to your doorstep.*

 Register/Log-in
 ----